dasch-swiss/dsp-tools/docs/developers-start-stack-command.md

 [![DSP-TOOLS](https://img.shields.io/github/v/release/dasch-swiss/dsp-tools?include_prereleases&label=DSP-TOOLS)](https://github.com/dasch-swiss/dsp-tools)

-# The `start-stack` command
+# How to maintain the `start-stack` command

-The [start-stack command](./dsp-tools-usage.md#start-a-dsp-stack-on-your-local-machine) starts Docker containers of DSP-API and DSP-APP, in the version that is running on [https://admin.dasch.swiss](https://admin.dasch.swiss/help).
+The [start-stack command](./dsp-tools-usage.md#start-stack-stop-stack) starts Docker containers of DSP-API and DSP-APP, in the version that is running on [https://admin.dasch.swiss](https://admin.dasch.swiss/help).
 In addition to the containers, a number of files from the DSP-API GitHub repository is necessary.
 The version of the docker images and these files must be the same.
 The version is hardcoded at the following places in the code: